Animecointeam/Animecoin/README.md

 Building from source
 ---------------------
 You may use either way to build the Qt client:
 1. animecoin-qt.pro for qmake / Qt Creator.
-Simply adjust the library paths and prefixes if needed and build.
+Adjust the library paths and prefixes as needed and build.
-2. Autotools for commandline (MSYS shell in Windows case):
+2. Autotools for commandline (MSYS2 shell in Windows case):
  - ./autogen.sh
  - ./configure (with any options necessary)
  - make (use e.g. make -j8 for utilizing 8 CPU cores to speed up the build process)